 Do you ever find yourself in the position of urgently needing some extra cash?
-Most of us have been there for any number of reasons, and I’ve learned over the years of raising my family (3 kids and a husband) that an effective occasional place to save money from was in our food budget.
+Most of us have been there for any number of reasons, and I’ve learned over the years of taking care of my family (3 kids and a husband), that an effective occasional place to save money from was in our food budget.

 Nowadays, our food budget is much higher as we tend to spend extra on quality meats and organic produce if we can, but I still know how, in a tight situation, to cut my grocery budget fast, without scrimping too much on taste and variety.